-Curtain Bangs: 5 Envy-Inducing Photos To Bring To The Salon
+Curtain Bangs: 12 Envy-Inducing Photos To Bring To The Salon

-If you’re looking for the hottest new hair trend, look no further than curtain bangs.
-In reality, we should point out curtain bangs are anything but new.
+Curtain bangs may seem like the hottest new fringe style taking over social media, but in reality, curtain bangs are anything but new.
 The style reached its peak popularity in the 1960s and ‘70s.
-Over the last year, the bangs have blown up on social media searches.
-We must admit that we’re so excited to see this vintage style make a comeback.
-A quick and easy haircut that looks flattering on all face shapes and hair textures?
+Over the last year, the bangs have blown up on social media searches and we must admit we’re so excited to see this vintage style make a comeback.
+A quick and easy haircut that looks flattering on all face shapes, hair textures, and hair colors from dark brown hair to ash blonde strands?
 Sign us up!

 Shaggy Curtain Bangs

 The beauty of shaggy bangs is that they are meant to look perfectly unkempt.
-In other words, they look great at any length and with any style—so grow them out, keep them short, ruffle them up a bit.
-They’ll look great any way.
+In other words, they look great at any length and with any style so grow them out, keep them short, ruffle them up a bit.
+They’ll look great anyway.

 Long Layered Curtain Bangs

-If you’re not ready to fully commit to bangs but want to jump on the trendy bandwagon, consider asking your stylist for long, face framing layers.
-While layers are not technically bangs, when cut at just the right length they have the same face flattering effect as the curtain fringe you’ve been lusting over.
+If you’re not ready to fully commit to bangs but want to jump on the trendy bandwagon consider asking your stylist for long face-framing layers.
+While layers are not technically bangs, when cut at just the right length they have the same face-flattering effect as the curtain fringe you’ve been lusting over.
 Who knows?
-Maybe face framing layers are just what you need to finally convince yourself—once and for all—that you can totally pull off bangs.
+Maybe face-framing layers are just what you need to finally convince yourself once and for all that you can totally pull off bangs.

 Curly Curtain Bangs

-Mid Length Curtain Bangs
+Mid-Length Curtain Bangs

 Curtain Bangs and a Bouffant